activeviam/mac/guides/export-data.md

 ### Automatic loading

 MAC is monitoring the directory _statistics_ for any changes.
 If you add a new directory or new files in the directory, they will be automatically loaded.
-This allows to load reports in several operations, dynamically add a new report without restarting the application or update already imported reports.
+This allows loading reports in several operations, dynamically add a new report without restarting the application or update already imported reports.